Windows-on-ARM-Experiments/research/README.md

-# research
+# Research
-This repository contains information and examples used for GNU toolchain “Windows on Arm” experiments.
+This repository contains information and examples used for GNU toolchain targeting "Windows on Arm64" (WoARM64).

 ## Minimal windows console app in assembler